drews/multiversal-bookmarks/README.md

-# 📚 Multiversal Bookmarks
+# Connections - Knowledge Graph

-**Stop drowning in resources.
-Start building a shared future.**
+**Connect ideas.
+Build understanding.
+Share knowledge.**

-A collaborative bookmarking system for [themultiverse.school](http://themultiverse.school) that demonstrates Claude Code's agentic capabilities while solving a real problem: resource overload.
+A knowledge graph system for [themultiverse.school](http://themultiverse.school) to capture, organize, and connect educational resources and concepts using semantic relationships.

 ## 🎯 The Problem